HarlynDN/FactScoreLite/README.md

 ## Usage

-### Extract, verify, dump
+### Extract, verify, score and dump

-To extract facts of a text and verify them based on the input knowledge source and dump the results:
+To extract facts of a text, verify them based on the input knowledge source, calculate the final score and dump the results:

 ```python
 from FactScoreLite import FactScorer